 Put succinctly, being childfree means not desiring to have children at all, either biological or adopted.
 It is the purposeful decision to build a life without children in it.

-This is contrasting to childlessness, which is a term to refer to couples who WANT children but currently don’t/can’t have children, either temporarily or permanently.
+This contrasts with childlessness, which is a term to refer to couples who WANT children but currently don’t/can’t have children, either temporarily or permanently.
 For many women, childlessness is a source of grief.

 For the childfree, it’s a source of empowerment.